NatCam22/NatCam22/README.md

 ### Hi there 👋 I'm Natalia

-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Mobile Development.
 - 💬 Ask me about Math!
 I'm a mathematician with a minor in Computational Math.
-- 🔭 I’m currently working on Data Analysis at Seguros Bolivar.
+- 🔭 I’m currently working on Data Analysis and Gen AI Prototyping at Seguros Bolivar.
 - 💡 I've worked with ML models for Demand Forecasting and in some projects of Python Development.
 - ⚡ Fun fact: I am a crochet addict 🧶